moonblade/cka/README.md

 > Day 35 - 4 Dec, Tuesday
 - Wait in anxiosness for the exam time to roll around.
+- Finally take the test, and [have it be an ordeal](https://moonblade.github.io/blog/2021/12/06/an-exam-ordeal.html)

 > Day 34 - 1 Dec, Saturday
 - Retake killer.sh and get 103/128 and adding a couple extra seconds got 110/128.
 Significantly happier with performance than last time and be happier about prospect of taking the actual exam.